stoy109/ytka/README.md

 ## 🇬🇧 English Version

 ### 🤷‍♂️ What is this?
 YTKA is a dual-screen karaoke app I built because existing software is either too expensive or too bloated.
 I just wanted to sing, not fly a spaceship.
+And I made this in 3 hours so that bugs can be found anywhere in the app :D.

 The concept is simple:
 1.  **Screen 1 (PC):** You control the playlist (Controller).